TIBCOSoftware/snappydata/docs/programming_guide/spark_jdbc_connector.md

-# Access SnappyData Tables from any Spark (2.1+) cluster
+# Accessing SnappyData Tables from any Spark (2.1+) Cluster

 Spark applications can be run embedded inside the SnappyData cluster by submitting Jobs using **Snappy-Job.sh** or it can be run using the native [Smart Connector](/howto/spark_installation_using_smart_connector.md).
 However, from SnappyData 1.0.2 release the connector can only be used from a Spark 2.1 compatible cluster.
 If you are using a Spark version or distribution that is based on a version higher than 2.1 then, you can use the **SnappyData JDBC Extension Connector** as described below.

-## How can Spark applications connect to SnappyData using Spark JDBC?
+## How can Spark Applications Connect to SnappyData using Spark JDBC?

 Spark SQL supports reading and writing to databases using a built-in **JDBC data source**.
 Applications can configure and use JDBC like any other Spark data source queries return data frames and can be efficiently processed in Spark SQL or joined with other data sources.
 The JDBC data source is also easy to use from Java or Python.
 All you need is a JDBC driver from the database vendor.
 Likewise, applications can use the Spark [DataFrameWriter](/reference/API_Reference/apireference_guide.md#dataframewriter) to insert, append, or replace a dataset in the database.